dherzog02/gcd-project/README.md

 write.table(tidyData, row.name = FALSE, file = "tidyData.txt")

-*Note: The first step of adding "-summarized" is included because the original data is already a summary, either the "mean" or "standard deviation" of a measured value.
-We are further summarizing by taking the **mean** of that feature over multiple instances of each subject performing each activity.
-It was also because filtData and tidyData would contain very similar column names/Measure values and this served to highlight that they are different.*
+*Note: The final step of adding "-summarized" is included because the original data is already a summary, either the "mean" or "standard deviation" of a measured value.
+We are further summarizing by taking the __mean__ of that feature over multiple instances of each subject performing each activity.
+It was also because filtData and tidyData would contain very similar column names & Measure values and this served to highlight that they are different.*